Katsuhiko Nakajima: Kensuke Office/Diamond Ring (2004–2015)

-2005

 Nakajima received his first opportunity at a singles championship on April 20, 2005, losing to World Junior Heavyweight Champion Taka Michinoku.
 His appearances in NJPW became much more sporadic around this time, with his final match to date taking place on April 24, 2005, a loss to 6-time IWGP Heavyweight Champion Tatsumi Fujinami.

 On May 7, 2005, Katsuhiko participated in the 2005 Differ Cup, a biennial cross-promotional junior heavyweight tag team tournament, teaming with Osaka Pro's Takehiro Murahama; the two lost to Super Shisa and Tiger Emperor in the first round.
-He also teamed with Tomoaki Honma in a tournament throughout June 2005 to decide the vacant All Asia Tag Team Championship, making it to the finals before losing to Shuji Kondo & "brother" YASSHI.
-Just over one month later on July 26, 2005, Nakajima and Kensuke Sasaki defeated Kondo and YASSHI for the titles in their second defense, giving Nakajima his first championship.
-They would continue to defend the titles through 2005, against such teams as Arashi & Ryuji Hijikata and Buchanan & D'Lo Brown.
+He also teamed with Tomoaki Honma in a tournament throughout June 2005 to decide the vacant All Asia Tag Team Championship, making it to the finals before losing to Shuji Kondo and "brother" Yasshi.
+Just over one month later on July 26, 2005, Nakajima and Kensuke Sasaki defeated Kondo and Yasshi for the titles in their second defense, giving Nakajima his first championship.
+They would continue to defend the titles through 2005, against such teams as Arashi and Ryuji Hijikata and Buchanan and D'Lo Brown.

 On July 18, 2005, Nakajima made his debut in Pro Wrestling Noah, wrestling in a six-man tag team match in the Tokyo Dome.
 He would continue by teaming with Kensuke Sasaki against Kenta Kobashi and his own protégé Go Shiozaki in an inter-generation tag team match on November 5, 2005, with Sasaki pinning Shiozaki after a lariat.
-This match was rated 43/4 out of 5 stars by wrestling journalist Dave Meltzer, one of only eight NOAH matches to receive that or a higher rating.
+This match was rated 43/4 out of 5 stars by wrestling journalist Dave Meltzer, one of only eight Noah matches to receive that or a higher rating.

-Nakajima made his debut for Pro Wrestling ZERO1-MAX on July 9, 2005, winning a six-man junior tag team match.
+Nakajima made his debut for Pro Wrestling Zero1-Max on July 9, 2005, winning a six-man junior tag team match.
 He went on to defeat Osamu Namiguchi on August 31 for his first singles title, the WWA World Junior Light Heavyweight Championship, though whether this can be considered part of the title's official lineage is disputed.
-He held it until June 24, 2006, losing the title to premier ZERO1-MAX junior Tatsuhito Takaiwa.
+He held it until June 24, 2006, losing the title to premier Zero1-Max junior Tatsuhito Takaiwa.
 This is to date Nakajima's last appearance with the promotion.